Word order: Language change

 This is acceptable to a modern English speaker and is not considered archaic.
 This is due to the verb "to be", which acts as both auxiliary and main verb.
 Similarly, other auxiliary and modal verbs allow for VSO word order ("Must he perish?").
 Non-auxiliary and non-modal verbs require insertion of an auxiliary to conform to modern usage ("Did he buy the book?").
 Shakespeare's usage of word order is not indicative of English at the time, which had dropped OV order at least a century before.

 This variation between archaic and modern can also be shown in the change between VSO to SVO in Coptic, the language of the Christian Church in Egypt.

 Dialectal variation

 There are some languages which have different preferred word orders in different dialects.
 One such case is Andean Spanish, spoken in Peru.
 While Spanish is classified as an SVO language, Peruvian Spanish has been influenced by Quechua and Aymara, both SOV languages.
-This has led to some first-language (L1) Spanish speakers using OV word order in more sentences than would be expected.
-L2 speakers in Peru also use this word order.
+This has led to some first-language (L1) Spanish speakers using SOV word order in more sentences than would be expected.
+L2 speakers in Peru also use SOV word order.